backups-obsidian/backup-obsidian-2/100 study-notes/115 React/React - Side Effects (useEffect).md

 }
 ```

-- This will cause infinite re-renders since we are depending on count and we are setting count inside the `useEffect`
+- This will cause infinite re-renders since we are depending on count and we are increasing count inside the `useEffect`.

-> [!caution]- We should never modify the state in the dependencies array inside the `useEffect` body otherwise it will cause an infinite re-renders.

 - In this example we want our `useEffect` to run every time our count changes by clicking the next character button.